The Miss Firecracker Contest: Southern literature

 This play exemplifies the qualities possessed by Southern literature.
 The setting, Brookhaven, is a small town in Mississippi.
 Even the author, Beth Henley, was raised in the South.
 The themes and focuses of the story incorporate Southern values, such as family and community.
 Carnelle respects her aunt and uncle, which is clear in the way she reveres the house and does not change the decorating style even after her aunt passes away.
 The interactions between Carnelle and her cousins further show the importance of family.
 The community plays a huge role in Southern society, an important fact which is presented in the play through this annual pageant and Carnelle's concern about her reputation.
 A good reputation, particularly in a small Southern town, is one of the most important possessions one can have.
 The Miss Firecracker Contest is a symbol for the deep-seated tradition that runs through the town of Brookhaven.
 This explains why it is so important to Carnelle to regain acceptance through this time-honored event.
 The dialect used throughout the play is strongly Southern, therefore thoroughly immersing the characters and story in Southern culture.

 Many critics have also labeled Henley's work as Southern Gothic.
 Southern Gothic literature includes events in the story that are macabre, grotesque, or fantastic.
 Carnelle's aunt becoming hairy after receiving an organ transplant, Delmount's dreams, and the way Popeye earned her nickname are just a few examples of events in The Miss Firecracker Contest that exemplify Southern Gothic characteristics.

 Pageants

-While they do take place all around the nation, pageants are a particularly important event in the South.
-Pageants truly exemplify all of the qualities one would expect to find in a Southern woman, as well as stress the importance of class and community.
-Often in Southern pageants, the winner is chosen not because of her own beauty or merit, but simply because of her family connections and social standing in the community.
-The winner also represents the values of her community.
-Carnelle does not lose the Miss Firecracker contest because of her looks, she loses because her family and her reputation cannot compete with the reputations of the other contestants.
+While they take place all around the US, beauty pageants are a particularly important event in the South.
+Pageants in the South, particularly in majority-white communities, may reinforce specific conceptions of femininity — what has been called "a polished performance of white womanhood."
+In some local pageants, the winner may be chosen not because of her own beauty or merit, but because of her family connections and social standing in the community.
+Carnelle does not lose the Miss Firecracker contest because of her appearance; she loses because her family and her reputation cannot measure up to the other contestants.